Presearch (search engine)

-Presearch is a decentralized, privacy-oriented metasearch engine built on blockchain technology.
-Launched in 2017, it is developed by Presearch.org, originally a Canadian-based organization.
-The platform enables users to query search engines through a distributed network operated by independent node operators.
+Presearch was a decentralized, privacy-focused metasearch engine.
+Presearch, which operated from 2017 to 2026, was developed by Presearch.org, originally a Canadian-based organization.
+The platform enabled users to query Web's search engines through a distributed computing network operated by independent node operators, which kept user data and searches private.

 Features

-Presearch offers a customizable interface that allows users to access multiple search providers, including Google, Bing, and DuckDuckGo.
-The platform includes a keyword staking system where users can allocate PRE tokens to promote websites in search results.
+Presearch offered a customizable interface that allowed users to access multiple search providers, including Google, Bing, and DuckDuckGo, offering a private search option, even through other search engines.
+The platform included a keyword staking system where users could allocate PRE tokens to promote websites in search results.
 In late 2024, the project introduced a search ad format called "Takeover Advertising," and in early 2025 it launched "Spicy Mode," an optional feature for filtering adult content.

 Privacy and architecture

-Presearch’s architecture uses a decentralized network of community-operated nodes to process search queries.
-According to project documentation, the platform is designed to reduce centralized data collection and does not store users’ IP addresses or search histories.
-It also implements techniques to limit browser fingerprinting.
+Presearch’s architecture used a decentralized network of community-operated nodes to process search queries.
+According to project documentation, the platform was designed to reduce centralized data collection and did not store users’ IP addresses or search histories.
+It also implemented techniques to limit browser fingerprinting.

+Independent search index and Frontier Intelligence

+Frontier Intelligence was a feature of Presearch designed to provide users with access to a broader range of content that may be overlooked or suppressed by traditional search engines.
+The initiative focused on indexing human-first content, prioritizing relevance over commercial interests.
+Unlike commercial search engines that were influenced by advertising and corporate agendas, Frontier Intelligence aimed to offer a more diverse and decentralized search experience.

+Central to this initiative was Presearch’s independent search index, which operated through a decentralized network of community-run nodes.
+This infrastructure allowed for the indexing of niche, controversial, or non-commercial content that was often excluded from mainstream search results.
+The independent search index was built to surface this underrepresented content, ensuring users had access to a wider variety of perspectives.

+Presearch's results system operated without tracking or profiling users, providing search results based purely on content relevance.

+NSFW Spicy Mode

+Launched in 2025, Spicy Mode was a privacy-focused feature on Presearch that allowed users to discover adult content creators in a private environment.
+The mode used the Presearch privacy architecture to keep searches and data private, while allowing users to search directly for adult content creators.
+Users could search for creators based on specific interests, including filtering by subscription price, region, likes, and free trial status.

+In addition to providing a safe and private browsing experience, Spicy Mode also offered an avenue for adult creators, services, and products to advertise within ethical guidelines.
+The feature included non-intrusive wallpaper-style takeover ads, allowing adult brands to connect with their audience without the stigma or restrictions commonly found on mainstream platforms.

 Token system

-The platform uses PRE, an ERC-20 token on the Ethereum blockchain.
-Users may earn tokens by running nodes or performing searches.
-Tokens can also be used to stake on keywords in the platform’s ad system.
+The platform used PRE, an ERC-20 token on the Ethereum and Base blockchains.
+Registered users could earn tokens by running nodes or performing searches.
+Tokens could also be used to stake on keywords in the platform’s ad system.